hmcts/div-petitioner-frontend/README.md

 **Install dependencies**

-To install NPM dependencies:
+To install NPM dependencies (This installs the dev dependencies to your local folder):
 ```
 make install
 ```

-This installs the dev dependencies to your local folder.

 **Start the app**
 ```
 make dev
 ```